The Special Ed Advocate newsletter

-educational progress; chart out test scores; write SMART IEPs goals and objectives; learn how to use NCLB as a tool to open doors to services, learn how to create paper trails; write effective letters, and use advocacy strategies to negotiate for appropriate special education programs.
+educational progress; chart out test scores; write SMART IEPs goals and objectives; learn how to use Every Student Succeeds Act (ESSA) as a tool to open doors to services, learn how to create paper trails; write effective letters, and use advocacy strategies to negotiate for appropriate special education programs.
 We limit the number of Boot Camps to two or three per year and one per region of